Here is some information for sending money to India:

 • The name has to be Alphabetical, not in Hindi and should not consist of any special character like comma “,” or period “.“

-• If you are an individual sending money to your relatives in India, your transaction is a C2C one.
+• If you are an individual sending money to your relatives in India, your transaction is considered C2C.

-• If you are an individual paying a business entity for purchasing goods or services, your transaction is a C2B one.
+• If you are an individual sending money to a business entity to pay the insurance fee, your transaction is considered C2B.

-• If you use a Topremit for Business account to disburse payroll to your remote worker in India, your transaction is a B2C one.
+• If you use a Topremit for Business account to process payroll to your remote worker in India, your transaction is considered B2C.

-• If you use a Topremit for Business account to pay the shipping fee charged by your business partner, your transaction is a B2B one.
+• If you use a Topremit for Business account to pay the shipping fee charged by your business partner, your transaction is considered B2B.

 Type